Adoption of the euro in Bulgaria: Final preparations and adoption

-According to data from Eurostat in mid-January 2025, Bulgaria's inflation was 2.6% — only 0.1% from meeting the inflation criteria.
-On 17 January 2025, it was reported that the government was expected to submit a request for an off-cycle convergence report to the European Commission and the ECB within two weeks.
-However, in a 23 January 2025 speech, Finance Minister Temenuzhka Petkova announced the country would not submit such a request until the inflation rate criteria had been met, with 0.1% still missing.
+According to Eurostat data released in mid-January 2025, Bulgaria's inflation rate was 2.6%, only 0.1 percentage points above the threshold for meeting the inflation criterion.
+On 17 January 2025, it was reported that the government was expected to request off-cycle convergence reports from the European Commission and the ECB within two weeks.
+On 23 January 2025, Finance Minister Temenuzhka Petkova announced that the country would not submit such a request until the inflation criterion had been met, with Bulgaria still 0.1 percentage points above the threshold.

-On 22 February 2025, thousands of Bulgarian far-right Revival party supporters tried to break into the headquarters of the European Union mission in Sofia during a protest against the country's plans to adopt the euro in 2026.

-On 24 February 2025, after the government deemed that the country had now met the inflation criteria, the Council of Ministers adopted a decision to formally request an off-cycle convergence report from the European Commission and European Central Bank.
-The Bulgarian National Bank and Ministry of Finance sent the letter formally requesting the report the following day.
+On 22 February 2025, thousands of supporters of the far-right Revival party attempted to break into the headquarters of the European Union mission in Sofia during a protest against the country's planned adoption of the euro in 2026.
+On 24 February 2025, after the government determined that Bulgaria had met the inflation criterion, the Council of Ministers adopted a decision to formally request off-cycle convergence reports from the European Commission and the European Central Bank.
+The following day, Finance Minister Temenuzhka Petkova and Bulgarian National Bank Governor Dimitar Radev formally submitted the request to the European Commission and the ECB.

-On 9 May 2025, in a surprising move seen by some as a populist rhetoric, the Bulgarian President Rumen Radev announced that he would submit a proposal to parliament to hold a referendum on the euro, which was subsequently turned down by the speaker of parliament.
-The Bulgarian supreme court had previously deemed such a referendum unconstitutional as it contradicts both national and EU law.
+On 9 May 2025, then Bulgarian President Rumen Radev announced that he would submit a proposal to parliament to hold a referendum on the adoption of the euro.
+The proposal was subsequently rejected by the speaker of parliament.
+The Bulgarian Constitutional Court had previously ruled that such a referendum was inadmissible because it would conflict with Bulgaria's commitments under national and EU law.

-On 4 June 2025, the European Commission and European Central Bank published their off-cycle convergence reports, according to which Bulgaria fulfilled the 5 convergence criteria.
-The European Commission proposed a Council Decision and Regulation to enact Bulgaria accession to the eurozone effective 1 January 2026.
+On 4 June 2025, the European Commission and the European Central Bank published their off-cycle convergence reports, concluding that Bulgaria fulfilled the convergence criteria for adopting the euro.
+The European Commission subsequently proposed the Council measures necessary for Bulgaria to adopt the euro on 1 January 2026.

 On 19 June 2025, the finance ministers of the Eurogroup member states unanimously recommended that Bulgaria be approved to adopt the euro.

-On 20 June 2025, the Economic and Financial Affairs Council unanimously supported Bulgaria’s accession to the eurozone.

-On 24 June 2025, the Committee on Economic and Monetary Affairs and Subcommittee on Tax Matters in the European Parliament’s approved a draft report recommending approval of Bulgaria joining the eurozone effective 1 January 2026.
-The vote was 46 in favor, with 3 against and 5 abstentions.
+On 20 June 2025, the Economic and Financial Affairs Council unanimously supported Bulgaria's accession to the eurozone.
+On 24 June 2025, the Committee on Economic and Monetary Affairs and the Subcommittee on Tax Matters of the European Parliament approved a draft report recommending Bulgaria's adoption of the euro on 1 January 2026.
+The vote was 46 in favour, 3 against and 5 abstentions.